The Book of Mormon is the engine that powers conversion and a change of heart, leading us closer to Jesus Christ.

 I testify that from Joseph’s life we can learn many important gospel lessons to inspire and guide our lives.
 I testify that the Book of Mormon is a true record and that it stands as a second witness of the mission of Jesus Christ.

 When discussing Joseph Smith’s role as a translator, many only associate the Prophet with his role in the translation of the Book of Mormon.
 However, he successfully translated at least three additional ancient texts.

 Every one of us, in one way or another, great or small, dramatic or incidental, is going to spend a little time in Liberty Jail—spiritually speaking.
-We will face things we do not want to face for reasons that may not have been our fault.
-Indeed, we may face difficult circumstances for reasons that were absolutely right and proper, reasons that came because we were trying to keep the commandments of the Lord.

 Joseph Smith ignited something in thousands of men and women that connects them to God and to each other in powerful ways.
 In part, this was because he was, like Esther, born to his hour in human history—an hour when the passion for human liberty never burned brighter.

 Joseph had no training in theology, no doctor of divinity degree; his formal education was at best scanty.
 And yet through him comes light that dissolves the profoundest paradoxes and strengthens and edifies me through my own personal trials.

 The revolutionary and powerful truths revealed by the Prophet Joseph Smith can change the world—and, if we are true to them, each one of us.